 P600 fired bars.
 Cone 10R top.
 Cone 6 to 11 oxidation (upward from bottom).

 Although P600 is not a true translucent porcelain, it does vitrify to a very pleasant silky surface and does display a measure of translucency on thin pieces.
-It is not nearly as white as P700.
+It does have some tiny black specks, not normally big enough to come through glazes (from the Tile #6 kaolin it employs).
+P600 is not nearly as white and clean as P700.
 P600 normally reaches zero absorption at cone 10 and 10R.
 If ware made from it has a shape that is not structurally strong (i.e. a straight sided cylinder, goblets with flared bases, overhung bowls) it is likely to warp, especially if set on kiln shelves that are not flat.

 P600 has a more pleasant vitreous surface than H570 and fires whiter but it is more prone to warping during firing.
 P700, on the other hand, is whiter than P600 and even more vitreous.